Kw0rker/Kwork/README.md

 }
 ```
 •	```putc ```
-puts char from var to stdout
+puts char from var to stdout argument rvalue
-(supports only var as input rn)
 •	```put ```
-puts number from var to stdout
+puts number from var to stdout argument rvalue
-(supports only var as input rn)

 •	branches
-(supports only vars as input rn)

 1.	if statement
-compares 2 variables
+computes rvalue expression executes if true (any value >0)
 ```
 if a<b
 {